Approved participants can register for the Assessment of Fundamental Knowledge (AFK), by logging on to their online profile.

-The AFK Protocol provides specific details regarding the format and scheduling of the assessment.
+The AFK Protocol provides specific details regarding the format of the examination.

-The Protocol contain important information regarding the AFK.
+The Protocol contains important information regarding the AFK.
 This document should be read carefully.

 Assessment results are electronically scanned and processed.
 Results are then verified manually at least three times.
 An additional verification is done of all results close to the passing score before they are released to participants.